 In general, existing law authorizes a juvenile court to order a child who is subject to the jurisdiction of the juvenile court or the parent or guardian of such a child, or both, to perform community service.
-(NRS 62E.180) Existing law [: (1)] defines "community service" for the purposes of any such order to include certain public service, work on public projects, supervised work for the benefit of the community or any other work required by the juvenile court. ; and (2) requires (NRS 62A.060, 62A.180) Section 1 of this bill revises the definition of community service to mean a community-based activity that: (1) facilitates civic engagement, facilitates or enhances connections between a child and his or her community, provides training in life skills or increases the employability of a child; and (2) is designed to achieve certain goals.
-Under existing law, if a juvenile court orders a child, parent or guardian to perform community service, the community service must be performed for and under the supervising authority of certain public entities or a private nonprofit corporation.
-(NRS [62A.060, 62E.180,] 62E.190) [Section 1 of this bill expands the definition of "community service" to include other activities which may be required by the juvenile court, such as participating in tutoring or extracurricular activities.]
-Section 4 of this bill [makes] adds a [conforming change by authorizing a child's school of attendance or the school at which a child participates in tutoring or extracurricular activities] program for which the primary purpose is to build job skills and increase employability to [supervise] the [performance of] list of entities under whose supervisory authority a child, parent or guardian is authorized to perform community service.
+(NRS 62E.180) Existing law: (1) defines "community service" for the purposes of any such order to include certain public service, work on public projects, supervised work for the benefit of the community or any other work required by the juvenile court; and (2) requires a child, parent or guardian to perform community service for and under the supervising authority of certain public entities or a private nonprofit corporation.
+(NRS 62A.060, 62E.180, 62E.190) Section 1 of this bill expands the definition of "community service" to include other activities which may be required by the juvenile court, such as participating in tutoring or extracurricular activities.
+Section 4 of this bill makes a conforming change by authorizing a child's school of attendance or the school at which a child participates in tutoring or extracurricular activities to supervise the performance of community service.

-[Under existing law, a child placed under the informal supervision of a probation officer may be required to perform community service or engage in certain other activities.
-(NRS 62C.210) Section 2 of this bill additionally provides that a child placed under informal supervision may be required to attend or participate in counseling or psychological treatment.]
+Under existing law, a child placed under the informal supervision of a probation officer may be required to perform community service or engage in certain other activities.
+(NRS 62C.210) Section 2 of this bill additionally provides that a child placed under informal supervision may be required to attend or participate in counseling or psychological treatment.

-[Existing law requires a child who commits certain alcohol or marijuana offenses to perform community service.
-(NRS 62E.173) Section 3 of this bill instead authorizes a juvenile court to order such a child to perform community service or attend or participate in counseling or psychological treatment for a certain number of hours.]
+Existing law requires a child who commits certain alcohol or marijuana offenses to perform community service.
+(NRS 62E.173) Section 3 of this bill instead authorizes a juvenile court to order such a child to perform community service or attend or participate in counseling or psychological treatment for a certain number of hours.